celnda/Petr_present/README.md

+# Present info
+Hi Petr, glad that you have discovered the hint.
+Here are the tools that will help you in cracking  the cipher.
+Use them wisely and be smart.
+David
 # sha0
 This is an implementation of the SHA-0 algorithm.
 Note that SHA-0 is a BROKEN algorithm; this program has been created to verify old, broken signatures.